diefenbach/pyramid_epfl/docs/beginner/users/tutorial/tutorial_2.rst

 Note that we've added the parameter calling_component to the load_note_children() method.
 We need this later because this method, being prefixed with "load_", will serve later for a component to obtain note children via the get_data attribute.
 When this method is called then, the calling_component parameter can be used to obtain the component that has called, and obtain the note children for the calling components note.
-We well dig into that a little later.

 Up to now, nothing has changed in our page.
 So let's add the form known from step one again and extend it by a new input to enter the parent's id of a note.